FernandoMatiasGonzalez/GreenPowerPlus-Energy-Matchmaking-AI-Agent/README.md

 💡 Example queries:
 - "I need photovoltaics with battery storage in Veneto"
 - "150 kW PV in Lombardy with financing"
-- "Solar panels in Tuscany with IEC certifications"
+- "Solar panels in Tuscany with IEC 61215 certification"

 ---